How closely do you time your runs?

 Sometimes I’ll run with the heart rate monitor just to see how I’m doing in that department.
 It’s not a huge worry for me as I’m more focused on the time and distance versus the workout I’m getting but it’s still interesting to see.
 Another data point to compare when you begin your training to the middle and end.

 When you’re done, stop the timer and set it beside your computer.
 The ANT technology built into the watch wirelessly communicates with a USB attachment plugged into your computer.
 When it’s within range it sends the tracks to the computer which can be automatically uploaded to Garmin’s Connect website.
-Here’s a run I did this week for my marathon training.
-It shows you the GPS track if it’s available, speed, pace, elevation and heart rate information if you had a monitor on.
+Then it shows you the GPS track if it’s available, speed, pace, elevation and heart rate information if you had a monitor on.

 The Deadly Kusam